PaddlePaddle/PaddleNLP/README_en.md

 We support 4D high-performance training with data parallelism, sharding parallelism, tensor parallelism, and pipeline parallelism.
 The Trainer supports configurable distributed strategies, reducing the cost associated with complex distributed combinations.
 The Unified Checkpoint large model storage format supports dynamic scaling of model parameter distribution during training, thereby reducing the migration cost caused by hardware switching.

-### <a href=#Efficient fine-tuning and alignment> 🤗 Efficient fine-tuning and alignment </a>
+### <a href=#Efficient fine-tuning> 🤗 Efficient fine-tuning </a>

-The fine-tuning and alignment algorithms are deeply integrated with zero-padding data streams and high-performance FlashMask operators, reducing invalid data padding and computation during training, and significantly improving the throughput of fine-tuning and alignment training.
+The fine-tuning algorithms are deeply integrated with zero-padding data streams and high-performance FlashMask operators, reducing invalid data padding and computation during training, and significantly improving the throughput of fine-tuning training.

 ### <a href=#Lossless compression and high-performance inference> 🎛️ Lossless compression and high-performance inference </a>